sjb26/githubintro/assigment1_abm/README.md

 This repository is made for assignment 1 of the GEOG5990M module for the University of Leeds.
 The ABM was created in python and simulates sheep and wolves in a field.

-To use this code, all file within the repository must be downloaded.
+To use this code, all files within the repository must be downloaded.

 These are:
 * model.py (base model)